looeee/discoverthreejs-site/markdown/book/first-steps/ambient-lighting.md

 **Ambient lighting** is a method of faking indirect lighting which is both fast and easy to set up while still giving reasonable results.
 There are two ambient light classes available in the three.js core:

-* **The [`AmbientLight`](https://threejs.org/docs/#api/en/lights/AmbientLight) adds a constant amount of light to every object from all directions.**
+- **The [`AmbientLight`](https://threejs.org/docs/#api/en/lights/AmbientLight) adds a constant amount of light to every object from all directions.**
-* **The [`HemisphereLight`](https://threejs.org/docs/#api/en/lights/HemisphereLight) fades between a sky color and a ground color and can be used to simulate many common lighting scenarios.**
+- **The [`HemisphereLight`](https://threejs.org/docs/#api/en/lights/HemisphereLight) fades between a sky color and a ground color and can be used to simulate many common lighting scenarios.**

-We mentioned these briefly back in {{< link path="/book/first-steps/physically-based-rendering/#the-three-js-light-classes" title="" >}}.
+We mentioned these briefly back in the [Physically Based Rendering]({{< relref "/book/first-steps/physically-based-rendering#the-three-js-light-classes" >}} "Physically Based Rendering") chapter.
 Using either of these lights follows the same process as using the `DirectionalLight`.
 Simply create an instance of the light, then add it to your scene.
 The following scene demonstrates using a `HemisphereLight` in combination with a `DirectionalLight` to give the effect of a bright outdoor scene.

 {{< iframe src="https://threejs.org/examples/webgl_lights_hemisphere.html" height="500" title="The HemisphereLight in action" caption="A simple scene lit by a directional light and a hemisphere light" >}}